-The image of the top of this page represents a well-reported design weakness in the Space Shuttle’s 2 booster rockets, which have a form factor that is too narrow/elongated for an optimal performance.
-The reason for this is the limiting dimensions of the railway bridges on the travel route between the place of their manufacture and their use.
-The dimensions for railway bridges relate to the standardised railway track width, which in the United States can be traced back, through Britain, to standards that the Romans originally determined for horse-drawn carts before the birth of Christ.
+The image at the top of this page represents a well-reported design weakness in the now mothballed Space Shuttle.
+Its 2 booster rockets have a form factor that is too narrow/elongated for an optimal performance.
+The reason for this is the limiting dimensions of railway bridges on the travel route between the place of their manufacture and their use.
+The dimensions for railway bridges relate by ratio to the standardised railway track width, which in the United States can be traced back, through Britain, to standards that the Romans originally determined for horse-drawn carts before the birth of Christ.

 Thirdly, standards can introduce commercial bias

-From personal experience of taking part in national phase meetings, at the UK NPL, I can categorically say that some organisations coming forward to influence a new ‘consensus-based’ standards will have self-serving agendas.
-I represented one of them.
-Standards affects business, so it is only natural that a business prefers for the contents of a new standard to favour its own particular situation or disadvantage a competitor.
-Although the consensus-based development and revisions of standards involves a large and disparate group of organisations, a degree of bias does regularly slip into standards.
-This can take form of:
+From personal experience of taking part in national phase meetings, at the UK NPL, I can categorically say that some of the organisations coming forward to influence a new ‘consensus-based’ standards will have self-serving agendas.
+I have in the past represented one of them.
+Standards affect business, so it is only natural that a business prefers for the contents of a new standard to favour its own particular situation, or to disadvantage a competitor.
+Although the consensus-based development and revisions of standards involve a large and disparate group of organisations, a degree of bias does regularly slip into standards.
+The shear multiplicity of standards under development at any one time, makes it impossible keep an eye on the rationale for every detail of that goes into them.
+Commercial bias can take form of:

-- Creation of standards for purpose of favouring the few and thereby restrict competition for unsuspecting customers.
+- Creation of standards for purpose of favouring the technology and/or methods of a limited number of market players, thereby restricting competition for unsuspecting customers.

-- Inclusion or over-emphasis of lesser important requirements for purpose of adding to the layers of overheads for smaller new market entrants, but which the larger established organisations can more easily absorb.
+- Inclusion or over-emphasis of lesser important requirements, adding an unwarranted overhead burden on smaller new market entrants; but which the larger established organisations can more easily absorb.

-- Omission of requirements that are important to the end-customers, but inconvenient to suppliers.
+- Omission of requirements that are important to the end-customers, but inconvenient to the suppliers.

-The standards institutes are themselves revenue-driven organisations, whose business results can be augmented by the creations of new standards and revisions.
-The release of a new standard or a revision can mean that hundreds of thousands of subscribers each will have to spend $100 buying a 25-page document (which often cost less than $1 each to print or serve electronically).
+The standards institutes are themself revenue-driven organisations, whose business results can be augmented by the creations of new standards and revisions.
+The release of a new standard or a revision can mean that hundreds of thousands of subscribers must each spend $100 buying a 25-page document (which often cost less than $1 each to print or serve electronically).

-In terms of examples, I personally cannot see the needs for IEC 60601-2-66 and ISO 21388 in the hearing aid industry.
-The first of these is for a product that has no ‘particular performance’ requirements in context of mains connected medical devices.
-It simply adds another layer of overheads, above the perfectly adequate IEC 60118 series.
-The second can counteract the development of more customer-convenient and cost-effective distribution approaches.
+In terms of examples, I personally cannot see the needs for IEC 60601-2-66 and ISO 21388 in the hearing care sector.
+The first of these is for a product that has no ‘particular performance’ requirements in context of mains power connected medical devices.
+IEC 60601 series simply adds another layer of overheads, above the pre-existing and perfectly adequate IEC 60118 series.
+The second, ISO 21388, can obstruct the development of more customer-convenient and cost-effective distribution models.
 The two standards have conspicuously come about at a time when technological advances promise a revolution in hearing care.
 To me, they have a feel of being driven by an established industry seeking to embed the old ways, to protect itself against competition from new market models and entrants.

-A further example is the ISO 16355-1 guidance standard on QFD, which specifies a “Modern” approach that is poorly evidenced and happens to be trademarked by the convener (chair) of the working group that developed the standard.
-The standard further states that QFD project “leaders or moderators should be trained in the tools and methods”.
-Holding the commercial rights to both the promoted approach and its training/qualification program, the standard has enabled the convener’s commercial organisation to claim that ISO 16355 “obsoletes the classical approach” and that their organisation is now the “official” and “world’s only” source for QFD and ISO 16355 resources and training [recorded from website 20/11/2016].
-In my view, a cynic can easily perceive ISO 16355 as creating a commercial monopoly.
-Unfortunately, the International Standards Organisation supports this by adopting the standard.
+A further example is the ISO 16355-1 guidance standard on QFD, which over-emphasises a poorly evidenced “Modern” approach.
+The specified method happens to be trademarked by the Convener (Chair-person) of the working group that developed the standard.
+The ISO 16355 standard further states that QFD project “leaders or moderators should be trained in the tools and methods”.
+Holding the commercial rights to both the promoted method and its training/qualification program, the standard has enabled the Convener’s commercial organisation to claim that ISO 16355 “obsoletes the classical approach” and that their organisation is now the “official” and “world’s only” source for QFD resources and training [recorded from website 20/11/2016].
+In my view, a cynical person can easily perceive ISO 16355 as creating a commercial monopoly.
+Unfortunately, the International Standards Organisation has supported this by adopting the standard.
 Fortunately, 95% of real QFD practitioners know better and will ignore this ISO standard.

-I contacted the International Standards Organisation, to raise concerns over ISO 16355.
+I contacted the International Standards Organisation, to raise my concerns over ISO 16355.
 Their reply was that the development, phased reviews and adoption of the standard has followed the correct due process.
-To me, this merely evidences that the process for introducing standards is not immune to commercial bias.
-We have to suspect that many standards introduce a bias.
+To me, this merely evidences that the standard for introducing standards is not immune to commercial bias.
+We have to suspect that many standards are biased.

 Although I have taken a critical view, I do not advocate the abolishment of standards.
 However, I would encourage anyone to think carefully about the voluntary use of standards that are:

-- Specifying requirements that are unnecessarily prescriptive and cannot easily be undone once published.
+- Specifying requirements that are unnecessarily prescriptive and cannot easily be reversed once the standard is published.